Video Abovee: Russia Attacks Ukraine - Infantry Commander Analyzes Russian Tactics & Weapons

 T-14 Armata vs. M1 Abrams: Distance

-A report from Hotcars.com last year, for example, tries to claim that the T-14 can operate at ranges of 310 miles, compared to a 265 mile range for an Abrams tank.
+A report from Hotcars.com in 2020, for example, tries to claim that the T-14 can operate at ranges of 310 miles, compared to a 265 mile range for an Abrams tank.
 It is not clear if a range difference of this kind, if accurate, would have a massive tactical impact given the advent of unmanned systems capable of sustaining long-endurance forward armored reconnaissance missions.

 T-14 Armata vs. M1 Abrams: Firepower